thenick775/Quorum_iOS_Transpiliation/README.md

 </div>

-After this process is finished, the native code ddescribed above is linked into the Quorum Application `.app` executable using clang, and all resources specified in the generated robovm.xml file are copied as well.
+After this process is finished, the native code described above is linked into the Quorum Application `.app` executable using clang, and all resources specified in the generated robovm.xml file are copied as well.

 After this has finished a simulator should launch if specified, and then the app is installed and launched on a connected device (simulator or physical).